This event is now over. A playlist of the presentations are available to view below:

 The Conference showcases reflections on themes linked to Dr Pedri-Spade’s work Material Kwe.
 The aim is to create space for interdisciplinary dialogue on intercultural expressions of diplomacy, through art and making, material culture including wampum, language and narration in Council speech, food, gender, and languages of law and sovereignty.

-Join us on Zoom on Thursday 19th May 2022 12:00 – 19:00 BST to watch a series of 20-minute presentations from scholars and practitioners before adding your voice to the discussion in the subsequent panel debate.
-Confirmed presentations include:
+Join us on Zoom on Thursday 19th May 2022 13:00 – 19:00 BST for a series of pre-recorded presentations from scholars and practitioners with live Q&A between sessions, followed by a concluding plenary ay 18:00 BST.
+Confirmed presenters include:

 - Alex Jacobs-Blum, Lower Cayuga Nation of Six Nations of the Grand River Territory and German, “Finding my way back through visual storytelling”